Skatteetaten/terraform-nomad-minio/README.md

 Minio example instance has:
 - [buckets ["one", "two"]](example/minio_standalone/main.tf)
 - [different type of files uploaded to bucket `one/`](./dev/ansible/04_upload_files.yml)
+- Transparent encryption using Vault transit engine as KMS

 ### Verifying setup
 You can verify that Minio ran successful by checking the Minio UI.